onespacemedia/styleguide/README.md

 Comment any strange or clever CSS.
 Sometimes cross-browser fixes will require unusual rules that would not make any sense to a first-time observer, who might see it as a target for refactoring.

+If you must add a `/* stylelint-disable */` comment to your CSS to bypass linting, it is good form to write a good explanatory comment about why it is disabled immediately above the line.

 # HTML guidelines

 ## General formatting rules

-Tag names, attributes, and attribute values should be in lower-case where possible.
+Tag names, attributes, and attribute values should be in lowercase where possible.

 Attribute values should be quoted in "double quotes"